AnushaUGowda/Excel./Swiggy Sales Performance Analysis/Swiggy Sales analysis.md

 ---

+## 📌 Project Note (GitHub Version)

+This repository contains an **optimized, static version** of the Excel dashboard created for portfolio and GitHub sharing purposes.

+- The original project follows this flow: **Raw Data → Power Query → Pivot Tables → Dashboard**
+- To meet GitHub’s file size limitations, the **raw data sheet was removed**
+- As a result, **Power Query refresh is disabled** in this shared version
+- All analysis results, pivot outputs, and dashboard visuals remain **intact and viewable**

+👉 The **full working version** with raw data and Power Query refresh is maintained **locally**.

+---

 ## 🧩 Data Understanding & Feature Engineering

 In this project, the dataset was **already structured and analysis-ready**, so no aggressive data cleaning (such as duplicate removal or missing value treatment) was performed.